-We hope you enjoy each of these articles and come away with at least one new or different perspective on current bankruptcy practice.
+We hope you enjoy Issue 99:3 and come away with at least one new or different perspective on current bankruptcy practice.
 The ABLJ strives to inform, inspire, and enhance the work of those in the bankruptcy and commercial law fields.

 Honorable Michelle M. Harner